simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 ### Contrast

 One of the key distinctions between **HackTheBox** and **TryHackMe** is the difference in **difficulty levels** of their challenges.
-HackTheBox challenges are intentionally crafted to be **extremely difficult**, pushing users to their limits and requiring them to showcase advanced problem-solving skills and **out-of-the-box thinking**.
+HackTheBox challenges are intentionally crafted to be **extremely difficult**, pushing users to their limits and requiring them to show advanced problem-solving skills and **out-of-the-box thinking**.
 These challenges aim to simulate real-world scenarios and provide a platform for users to test their expertise in various **cybersecurity domains**.
 For example, users may encounter challenges that involve **exploiting vulnerabilities** in web applications, **cracking encryption algorithms**, or **analyzing network traffic** to identify security weaknesses.

 On the other hand, TryHackMe takes a more **approachable** approach to challenge design, making it suitable for **beginners** who are just starting out in **cybersecurity**.
 The challenges are structured to provide a **gradual learning experience** where users can build their skills and knowledge step by step.
 This platform focuses on **building foundational skills** and covers topics such as **networking**, **basic security concepts**, and **entry-level penetration testing**.
 TryHackMe offers ample **guidance** and **support** to assist beginners in their learning journey.
 Users can access learning paths, instructions, walkthroughs, and video tutorials to gain a better understanding of the challenges and concepts involved.

 Another distinction between the two platforms lies in the level of **guidance and support** provided.
-HackTheBox, while offering a vibrant community, does not provide as much guidance or structure in the form of detailed instructions or walkthroughs.
+HackTheBox, while offering a vibrant community, doesn't provide as much guidance or structure in the form of detailed instructions or walkthroughs.
 This approach challenges users to think independently and develop problem-solving skills through **trial and error**.
 Conversely, TryHackMe places a strong emphasis on **guidance and support**, offering users the necessary resources to understand and solve challenges effectively.
 This can be particularly helpful for beginners who may not have a solid foundation in cybersecurity.

 To sum up, **HackTheBox** and **TryHackMe** offer contrasting experiences in terms of difficulty and guidance.
 HackTheBox challenges are renowned for their **extreme difficulty** and real-world simulation, making them suitable for **advanced users** seeking a rigorous test of their skills.
 TryHackMe, on the other hand, provides a **more approachable** platform for beginners to learn and develop **foundational cybersecurity skills** with ample guidance and support.